 This course is a survey of the functions, processes, and institutions involved in the distribution of consumer and industrial goods and services.
 Decision-making in marketing management is introduced.
-Prerequisites: BUS 101, 201, 202, 221 and 222, MIS 210.
-Fall and Spring.
+Prerequisites: BUS 201, 202, 221 222, and 300, GEC Computer Literacy Requirement.
+Fall F1 evening and Spring day.